unilad homepage

 Advert

-A couple from Florida who are suing a fertility clinic after an 'embryo mix-up' have spoken out after their newborn's biological parents were found.
+A couple from Florida, who sued a fertility clinic after an 'embryo mix-up', have spoken out after their newborn's biological parents were found.

-Tiffany Score and Steven Mills welcomed their third child in December last year and after struggling to conceive naturally, they decided to go down the path of IVF to have more kids.
+Tiffany Score and Steven Mills welcomed their third child in December last year and after struggling to conceive naturally, they decided to go down the path of IVF.

-The pair went through the treatment, which involves the woman's eggs and the man's sperm being fertilised outside of the mother's body, with what they thought was without any hiccups.
+The pair went through the treatment, which involves the woman's eggs and the man's sperm being fertilized outside of the mother's body, with what they thought was without any hiccups.

-However, a lawsuit filed against The Fertility Center of Orlando noted that both Tiffany and Steven are white, but their IVF-conceived newborn is 'a racially non-Caucasian child'.
+However, a lawsuit filed against The Fertility Center of Orlando noted that both Tiffany and Steven are white, but their IVF-conceived baby is 'a racially non-Caucasian child'.

 Advert